dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.5.6 =
+- Improve: Adapters list now warns user if more than 99% of hot wallet coins are not available, such as when staking entire balance.
+- Improve: In RPC (full node) coin adapters, the calls `get_balance()` and `get_unavailable_balance()` are cached for performance.
+- Improve: In RPC (full node) coin adapters, performance of the discovery of past TXIDs via `listtransactions` is vastly improved.
+- Improve: In RPC (full node) coin adapters, discovery of past TXIDs no longer uses `listreceivedbyaddress` or `listunspent` as they are redundant.
+- Change: DB schema now allows coin symbols with up to 8 characters (was 5).
+- Fix: JSON API calls now allow coin symbols that contain digits (0-9).
+- Add: Balances list view (`[wallets_balances view="list"]`) now also displays fiat amounts if possible.
+- Fix: When a transaction is performed without a comment attached, the comment is now shown as 'n/a' in notifications.
+- Add: Suggestion in admin screens footer for rating the plugin on WordPress.org.

 = 3.5.5 =
 - Add: User can explicitly select default fiat currency to be "none" or "site default".